BlenderEnvironments/1_Getting_Started/README.md

 **After watching (learning outcomes)…**

 Understand that naming and organisation might not seem important with smaller files but it is critical in larger ones

+### 6 The Boolean Modifier

+**In this video (objectives)…**

+1. Use our first modifier
+2. It is a dynamic tool
+3. Understand its limitations
+4. Create some awesome shapes

+**After watching (learning outcomes)…**

+Use the Boolean modifier to quickly create more interesting meshes